George Washington Conducts Flight Operations

-An F-35C Lightning II, attached to Strike Fighter Squadron (VFA) 147, lands on the flight deck of Nimitz-class aircraft carrier USS George Washington (CVN 73) while underway in the Philippine Sea, June 14, 2025.
+Aviation Structural Mechanic 2nd Class Matthew Sampeers, from Rosemount, Minnesota, assigned to Helicopter Sea Combat Squadron (HSC) 12, directs an MH-60S Seahawk on the flight deck of Nimitz-class aircraft carrier USS George Washington (CVN 73) while underway in the Philippine Sea, June 16, 2025.
 The USS George Washington Carrier Strike Group (GWA CSG) is on patrol in the U.S. 7th Fleet area of operations.
 George Washington is the U.S. Navy’s premier forward-deployed aircraft carrier, a long-standing symbol of the United States’ commitment to maintaining a free and open Indo-Pacific region, while operating alongside allies and partners across the U.S. Navy’s largest numbered fleet.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class August Clawson)

 |Date Taken: